 - Have problems already absorbing food

-As you consider Alli as a weight-loss aid, make sure that you make every effort to exercise, change your eating habits and adjust any other lifestyle factors that have contributed to your excess weight.
-Alli isn't the easy answer to weight loss and is meant only to supplement — not replace — a healthy diet and regular exercise.
+Alli isn't an easy answer to weight loss and is meant only to supplement — not replace — a healthy diet and regular physical activity.

 Work with your doctor to evaluate the potential benefits and risks of Alli or any other weight-loss drugs.
 As a team, you and your doctor can create the most effective weight-loss plan for you.

-- Completed safety review of Xenical/Alli (orlistat) and severe liver injury.
+- FDA drug safety communication: Completed safety review of Xenical/Alli (orlistat) and severe liver injury.
 U.S. Food and Drug Administration. http://www.fda.gov/Drugs/DrugSafety/PostmarketDrugSafetyInformationforPatientsandProviders/ucm213038.htm.
 Accessed Dec.
-7, 2011.
+31, 2014.